SupremeGit/Ansible/README.md

    * soe-build.sh - uses the soe-vm-control script to manage multiple VMs, in this case, the 9 VMs defined in the vm-soe.vorpal folder.
 Testing the SOE build involves re-imaging the VMs, starting them, wait for them to fully boot, and then running the ansible soe build playbooks on all images in parallel.

  * soe-docker:
-   * Uses a similar scheme to soe-libvirt, although I'll probably add Vagrant support shortly, for more control:
+   * Uses a similar scheme to soe-libvirt:
      * vm-docker.vorpal folder with configuration (Dockerfile, docker-compose.yml, monit config, scripts) to build Docker images of the different targeted distributions.
      * soe-docker-control.sh and soe-docker-build.sh, use Docker CLI to to manage building the Docker images and sequencing operations on images & containers.
    * Currently only creates an image to test fedora.
    * Other distros will be added shortly, once things are working nicely for Fedora.
+   * I'll probably add Vagrant support shortly, for more control